Trams in Freiburg im Breisgau: Price struggles, discussions on decommissioning and further rationalisation

 On 1 and 2 February 1968, the "Freiburg price struggles" caught nationwide attention.
 At the time, some 2,000 people protested against price increases, occupied Bertoldsbrunnen, and stopped all trams.
 The protest was unsuccessful.

-Whil many other cities discussed decommissioning trams, Freiburg decided to maintain and modernise towards the end of the 1960s.
+While many other cities discussed decommissioning trams, Freiburg decided to maintain and modernise towards the end of the 1960s.
 In 1969, due to the above-average urban planning to the west, a first general traffic plan was adopted.
 New buildings formed a decisive approach to promote the maintenance and expansion of inner-city tram transport.

 In 1971, a small series of modern eight-axle articulated trams manufactured by Duewag was introduced with plans to be further expanded.
 They could also be operated single-handedly and carry exactly the same number of passengers as the multi-staffed three-car or four-axle units with two-axle side cars.
 The articulated trams were specially designed for Freiburg's narrow streets, with a four-axle centre wagon and a saddle-mounted end car with a bogie.

 In the same year, a rationalisation commission was convened to examine a complete changeover to bus operation.

 The municipal council endorsed the 1969 general public transport plan in 1972 by a large majority.
 They thought a connection with trams was more sensible, especially for the western districts.
 A pedestrian zone on Kaiser-Joseph-Straße was introduced in November 1972.
 Motorised traffic into the Old City was forbidden and only trams were allowed.
 From then onwards, investments were made to modernise and accelerate the existing network.

 While the inner city ring was being constructed, a single-track parallel section across from the Greifneggring was installed between the Schwabentor and Schwabentorbrücke.
 At the same time, the existing stretch across the Schwabentorring was restored to provide enough space for separate track space and two lanes of traffic.
 Due to the connection between the older and newer routes, trams heading towards the city centre from Littenweiler could be reversed before they reached Schwabentor.

 On 17 March 1978, the first ceremony for the (almost) urban railway standards with an independent railroad track was extended to Landwasser by Mayor Eugen Keidel and Secretary of State Rolf Böhme.
 At the start of the 1980s, the first existing stretches of track were given their own reservations, such as the section between Komturplatz and Zähringen.
 In 1981, the next series of modern articulated trams ended the side carriage operation and the Schaffner era.